Singapore by MRT: The Downtown Line, Chinatown to Bukit Panjang

 fullsizeoutput_63b9

-I had far more fun at this stop than I would have expected; given that set in amidst a stretch of very wealthy Upper Bukit Timah homes, Sixth Avenue felt surprisingly down to earth.
+I had far more fun at this stop than I would have expected; given that it’s set in amidst a stretch of very wealthy Upper Bukit Timah homes, Sixth Avenue felt surprisingly down to earth.

 King Albert Park